 “Spinal cord injury and parenting” is a Swedish project aimed at increasing knowledge about fertility, pregnancy, childbirth and parenting for people with spinal cord injuries.
+The project is run by the Spinalis Foundation.

 Women with spinal cord injury can give birth normally (vaginal delivery), just like any other woman.
 Also as with other women, circumstances may sometimes require a cesarean section.
 Labor and delivery are often quick since body muscles do not offer much resistance.
 Read more